pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

   but may have known vulnerabilities that are exploitable by the attacker.

-* **Mix-and-match attacks**: An attacker presents clients with a view of a repository that includes files that never existed together on the repository at the same time.
+* **Mix-and-match attacks**: An attacker presents clients with a view of a repository that includes files that did not exist together on the repository at the same time.
 This can result in, for example, outdated versions of dependencies being installed.